jaimegonzalezfabregas/Jaime/README.md

 # Jaime's Artificial Inteligence and Machine learning Engine

-Jaime, pronounced as /hɑːɪmɛ/, is a all purpose ergonomic gradient descent engine.
+J.a.i.m.e., pronounced as /hɑːɪmɛ/, is a all purpose ergonomic gradient descent engine.
 It can configure **ANY**\* and **ALL**\*\* models to find the best fit for your dataset.
 It will magicaly take care of the gradient computations with little effect on your coding style.

 \* not only neuronal